Florence Spearing Randolph

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Wallace Chapel A.M.E.
 Zion Church (here, next to this marker); Signal Beacon and the “Old Sow” (approx. 0.9 miles away); Summit Opera House (approx. one mile away); Marjorie Cranstoun Jefferson (approx. 1.1 miles away); Summit Playhouse (approx. 1.1 miles away); Patriots who fell at Springfield (approx. 1.7 miles away); The Battle of Springfield (approx. 1.7 miles away); Springfield (approx. 1.7 miles away).
 Touch for a list and map of all markers in Summit.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 7, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 231 times since then and 19 times this year.
+It was originally submitted on May 7, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 375 times since then and 30 times this year.
 Photos: 1, 2, 3. submitted on May 7, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.